sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/use-a-sample-mim-solution-in-sharepoint-server.md

 3. Choose a step type of **Full Import (Stage Only)** > **Next**.

-4. Choose the partition that matches the domain you just added and click **Finish**.
+4. Choose the partition that matches the domain you just added and select **Finish**.
 The run profile should now have two steps.

 5. Select the **FullSync** run profile next > New Step.